 - Identify and use safer crossing points;

-- Cross larger creeks where they are braided, or take on their tributaries independently further upstream;
+- Cross larger creeks where they are braided, or cross independently their smaller tributaries further upstream;

 - Find snow bridges, and log bridges and jams; and,